scdnlab/easy-ubuntu-dev-setup/README.md

 ```

 ##Generate SSH Key on Ubuntu 14.04
+## Warning

+In case you are trying to use xclip on remote host just add -X to your ssh command
+sh user@host -X

 ###Please run the following command on your Terminal
 ```bash
 bash <(wget -qO- https://raw.githubusercontent.com/scdnlab/easy-ubuntu-dev-setup/master/generate_ssh.sh)